Monday - Friday8:00 a.m. - 5:30 pm.

 Jefferson County's large population and proximity to a major city make it an eventful place.
 Public Affairs fosters cooperation and mutual respect between the Sheriff's Office and the media, maintains a robust community relations program, and keeps internal and external audiences informed on issues of interest.

-All media inquiries must be directed to Mark, who are available 24 hours a day, seven days a week.
+All media inquiries must be directed to the Public Information Officers, who are available 24 hours a day, seven days a week.

 Mark TechmeyerDirector, Public Affairs303-271-5602 (office) 303-419-3392 (cell) email@example.com